jimjonesbr/oai_fdw/README.md

 ```

-4. It is possible to set or overwrite the pre-configured `SERVER OPTION` values by filtering the records with the SQL `WHERE` clause.
-The following example shows how to set the harvesting `metadataprefix`, `setspec`, and time interval (`from` and `until`) values in query time:
+4. It is possible to set (or even overwrite) the pre-configured `SERVER OPTION` values by filtering the records in the SQL `WHERE` clause.
+The following example shows how to set the harvesting `metadataprefix`, `setspec`, and time interval (`from` and `until`) values in query time, overwriting the values defined in the `CREATE FOREIGN TABLE` statement:

 ```sql
 CREATE SERVER oai_server_dnb FOREIGN DATA WRAPPER oai_fdw